Sanja-Misic/Sanja-Misic/README.md

 💁I have experience working with HTML5, CSS3, SASS and JavaScript, and am constantly seeking opportunities to expand my knowledge and skills.

-📚 Currently, I'm focused on learning TypeScript and I'm excited to see how I can incorporate this new knowledge into my future projects.
-Once I have a solid understanding of TypeScript, my next step is to delve deeper into a JavaScript framework and continue expanding my expertise.
+📚 Currently, I'm focused on learning Vue framework and I'm excited to see how I can incorporate this new knowledge into my future projects.

 🌱 i'm looking for a company that can recognize my talents and potential as a developer.
 If you believe that I would be a good fit for your company and share your vision for innovation and growth, please take a look at my portfolio and feel free to contact me.